Characterizing and Optimizing End-to-End Systems for Private Inference: Proposed PI Optimizations

+We evaluate the energy implications of switching GC roles using \textbf{\texttt{powertop}} \cite{powertop} to measure the energy consumption of garbling and evaluating 10,000 ReLUs (averaged over 30 independent runs on the Atom board).
+Evaluation and garbling consume 1.25 and 2.33 Joules, respectively.
+Thus, the Client-Garbler protocol increases client energy consumption by 1.8$\times$ as garbling requires additional encryptions compared to evaluating (Figure 1 in \cite{guo_garbling}).
+The compute latencies of both roles are also non-negligible (see Figure \ref{fig:compute_issue}).
+These energy and performance profiles motivate research into custom hardware to accelerate both roles of GCs (discussed further in Section \ref{sec:discussion}.2).
+As noted in FASE~\cite{hussain2019fase}, accelerators can be built for both garbling and evaluation, as the computations are similar, and one simply has additional encryptions.

+Nonetheless, the storage constraints of the Server-Garbler protocol prohibit the parties from engaging in an offline phase, leading to a significant increase in PI latency.
+For example on ResNet-18 on TinyImageNet, with \SI{16}{GB} client storage, the Client-Garbler has an online latency of 2.3 minutes while the Server-Garbler's is 34.0 minutes.
+Thus, the Client-Garbler protocol results in a significant decrease in PI latency although the client consumes more GC energy.

-We note that in the absence of a full-system perspective, i.e., ignoring storage constraints, the asymmetry between the client and server, and assuming single inferences, Server-Garbler is indeed a natural choice since it moves OT to the offline phase, thus reducing online costs.
-Accounting for these factors; however, we find that Client-Garbler significantly outperforms Server-Garbler.
+In the absence of a full-system perspective, i.e., ignoring storage constraints, the asymmetry between the client and server, and assuming single inferences, Server-Garbler is indeed a natural choice since it moves OT to the offline phase and reduces client-side energy consumption.
+Accounting for these factors, however, we find that Client-Garbler significantly outperforms Server-Garbler.

 \textbf{Benefits of Client-Garbler:} Figure~\ref{fig:optimization_storage} highlights the benefits of the Client-Garbler protocol over the Server-Garbler protocol in terms of client-side storage.
 On average we find the optimizations reduces the storage requirement of the client by $5\times$.
-As a concrete example, the Client-Garbler protocol reduce the client-side storage footprint of ResNet-18 on TinyImageNet from 41GB to 8GB.
+As a concrete example, the Client-Garbler protocol reduce the client-side storage footprint of ResNet-18 on TinyImageNet from \SI{41}{GB} to \SI{8}{GB}.
 A discussion of the benefits of Client-Garbler on mean PI latency is deferred to Section~\ref{sec:alltogether}.